kagiko/vaultwarden-wiki/Enabling-HTTPS.md

 :warning: This method is not recommended.

-To enable HTTPS in `bitwarden_rs` itself, set the `ROCKET_TLS` environment variable, which has the following format:
+To enable HTTPS in `vaultwarden` itself, set the `ROCKET_TLS` environment variable, which has the following format:
 ```
 ROCKET_TLS={certs="/path/to/certs.pem",key="/path/to/key.pem"}
 ```